Web3 Grants 2026: How Blockchain Startups Find Active Non-Dilutive Funding

 2. Ignoring the Fine Print

-Many teams overlook specific requirements, like open-source licensing, residency, or prior milestones, buried in the guidelines.
+Many teams overlook specific requirements, such as open-source licensing, residency, or prior milestones, buried in the guidelines.

 Fix: Treat each grant’s guideline document like a contract.
 Highlight every requirement (eligibility, deliverables, reporting) and prepare proof or documentation for each before you hit “Submit.”